-Cranberry fluff is a super easy dish for the holidays (kids love it) – all you need are four ingredients to make this creamy, sweet and tangy no-bake dessert.
-Use homemade cranberry sauce instead of canned!
+Cranberry fluff is a super easy dish for the holidays (kids love it) – all you need are four ingredients and 5 minutes to make this creamy, sweet and tangy no-bake dessert.
+Try using homemade cranberry sauce instead of canned!
 Great as a shareable dessert for Thanksgiving dinner if you’re sick of pumpkin pie.

 So why not make dessert easier on yourself and make something no-bake?
 I’ve heard this one called many different things over the years, but I’ve always known it as Cranberry Fluff.

 It’s sweet, it’s tangy, it’s marshmallow-y… really, what more do you want?
 It’s also so easy it’s ridiculous.
 I’ve laid out the steps, but quite frankly you could just dump everything in a huge bowl and shake it like a Polaroid picture and it would probably turn out just fine.

 This 5-minute cranberry fluff salad is super quick and easy to make, but the hard part is letting it set in the fridge to fully develop all it’s flavors before serving!

 Note: We’re going to make cranberry fluff with canned cranberries, but if you have homemade cranberry sauce you can totally use that instead.